 Labour

 The Labour Chapter (Chapter 19) is based on a standard US model, similar to chapters it has required in agreements with Peru (Peru-US FTA), Central America and the Dominican Republic (CAFTA-DR) and others.
-It is a significant improvement over the weak side letters, memoranda of understanding and chapters which New Zealand has previously agreed in that it is in theory enforceable.
+It is a significant improvement over the weak side letters, memoranda of understanding and chapters which New Zealand has previously agreed, in that it is in theory enforceable.
 However the record shows that it is in practice impossible to enforce.
 The only time a formal case has been taken using the Chapter (US versus Guatemala under CAFTA-DR) took nine years to be brought to a conclusion.
 The panel hearing the case found that Guatemala failed over several years to enforce court orders and fines concerning eight employers which had dismissed nearly 80 workers who had attempted to engage in union activities, but this did not breach the agreement for a variety of technical reasons which make mounting a successful case extremely difficult.
 In any case, the delays in reaching a conclusion in effect deny justice in themselves.
 There are numerous improvements that would need to be made to make the chapter workable but they are likely to be strongly opposed by countries with poor labour standards (including the US).

 It fails the “Hobbit test”: we have not been able to obtain assurances that the Hobbit law, which stripped basic labour rights from workers in the film and video industry to attract investment, would be illegal under this agreement.